 Check out the Virginia Family Nutrition Program's

-FREE Training Opportunities for Infant and Toddler Staff on food safety and sanitation procedures.
+FREE: Training Opportunites for Infant and Toddler Staff on food safety and sanitation procedures.

 4-H Camp offers educational fun and adventure!
 Enjoy classes - swimming, canoeing, archery, rifle marksmanship, fishing, high and low ropes, outdoor living, nature, sports, theater, arts, crafts, and MORE!
 In afternoons, campers will have the opportunity to swim and play games with their fellow campers.
 In the evenings, campers join in exciting games and special activities, followed by songs and stories around the campfire.
 Youth must be at least nine by September 30th but no older than 14 by January 1 in order to attend as campers.
 Youth who are at least 14 by January 1 but no older than 19 may apply to become teen leaders.
 Training and screening is required for all teen and adult volunteers.
-2020 camp registration forms will be available by October 1, 2021.
-Contact Kathy Alstat at 434-985-5236 or email@example.com for more information.
+2021 camp registration forms are now available.
+Contact Kathy Alstat at 434-985-5236 or firstname.lastname@example.org for more information.

 While all of our clubs have regualr monthly meeting dates and locations, these can be subject to change due to holidays, weather or other scheduling conflicts.
 If you are planning to join a club and are not currently receiving updates from email or mailing lists, please contact Kathy Alstat before attending!
 For more information about any 4-H Clubs, please contact Kathy Alstat at 434-985-5236 or email email@example.com.

 ADULTS: If you would be interested in assisting with an existing program, or would be interested in starting a new 4-H Club, please contact Kathy Alstat at 434-985-5236 or firstname.lastname@example.org to set up a meeting to discuss volunteer screening and training requirements.